 Yes, we all have our old favourites.
 Everyone does.
 The go-to scent that you’ve been throwing on since God-knows-when.
 But change is good, change can be fun and if you’re planning on looking bored at a failed BBQ or two you might as well get complimented on your aroma rather than your tan lines.

-Here are 10 of the best fragrances, newly released for the warmer months.
+Here are some of the best fragrances, newly released for the warmer months.
 We’ve covered everything you need to know, from how it smells to how long long it lasts, as well as how cool the bottle looks on your dresser.

 1. Narciso Rodriguez For Him Bleu Noir Eau de Toilette: £34.95 for 50ml, All Beauty